sammuelyee/docs/faqs.md

 ### Why won't my heatmap work in IE9?

-In order for a heatmap to work, the browser it's being viewed in needs to support cross domain requests to images.
-Internet Explorer 9 supports cross domain requests to documents, but not images.
-However, they are supported in IE10 and up.
+In order for a heatmap to work, the browser it's being viewed in needs to support cross domain requests for images.
+Internet Explorer 9 supports cross domain requests for documents, but not images.
+However, cross domain requests for images are supported in IE10 and up.
+Therefore, heatmaps will work from that version of Internet Explorer up.